The first 1,000 days

 - a healthy environment — including in the womb

-Your baby's brain in the first 1,000 days
+How does my baby's brain grow in the first 1,000 days?

-A baby's brain develops more quickly during the first 1,000 days than at any other time of life.
-The way the brain moulds and adapts to its environment contributes to the sort of person the baby will grow into.
+Your baby's brain develops more quickly during the first 1,000 days than at any other time of life.
+The way their brain adapts to its environment contributes to the sort of person they will grow into.

-The right diet (nutrition) during pregnancy and in early childhood will help a baby's learning, physical skills and emotions to develop properly.
+The right diet (nutrition) during pregnancy and early childhood will help your baby's learning, physical skills and emotions to develop properly.

 Being hungry or exposed to stress or abuse during this time can have a lifelong effect on a child's development.
-Since the brain is closely linked to the rest of the body, an unsafe or unhealthy environment in the first 1,000 days can affect a child's physical health in later life too.
+An unsafe or unhealthy environment in the first 1,000 days can affect a child's physical health in later life as well.

-Receiving good nutrition in the womb and through early life is essential for a child's future health.
-Research has shown that what a mother eats, her weight and her lifestyle habits can influence how the baby's metabolism, immune system and organs develop.
-Poor nutrition during pregnancy and early life can lead to obesity, heart disease and stroke later on.
+Receiving good nutrition in the womb and through early life is essential for your child's future health.
+When you're pregnant, your weight and lifestyle habits can influence how your baby's metabolism, immune system and organs develop.
+Poor nutrition during pregnancy and early life can lead to living with obesity, heart disease and stroke later on.

-To give your baby the best possible start in life, it's important to eat a healthy diet while you're pregnant and to breastfeed for at least 6 months if possible.
+To give your baby the best possible start in life, eat a healthy diet while you're pregnant and breastfeed them if possible.
 Once your baby starts solids, you can help them develop healthy eating habits for life.

-Effects of stress and trauma in the first 1,000 days
+Do stress and trauma have an effect in the first 1,000 days?

-Research has shown that if a mother is under a lot of stress while pregnant, this can affect the baby's nervous system and growth.
-This can lead to health problems later in life, including heart disease, high blood pressure, obesity and diabetes.
+If you experience a lot of stress while pregnant, your baby's nervous system and growth can be affected.
+This can increase their chance of health problems later in life, including heart disease, high blood pressure, obesity and diabetes.

-Of course, often stress and trauma are unavoidable.
-It's not your fault and help is available.
-If you are experiencing a very stressful situation when you're pregnant or you have a young child, speak to your doctor or child health nurse.
+Often you can't avoid stress and trauma in your life.
+It's not your fault if you experience trauma, and help is available.
+If you are facing a very stressful situation when you're pregnant or you have a young child, speak to your doctor or child health nurse.

-Safety and security in the first 1,000 days
+Why are safety and security important for my child in the first 1,000 days?

-Loving, secure relationships are vital for a child's development.
-It's through their relationships that babies learn to think, understand, communicate, show emotions and behave.
-Relationships affect how they see the world and how they fit into society.
+Loving, secure relationships are vital for your child's development.
+It's through their relationships that babies learn to think, understand, communicate, show emotions and behave appropriately.
+Relationships affect how they see the world and help them understand how they fit into society.

 Playing, singing, reading and talking to your baby are all important ways to help them to feel safe and loved.